skrusche63/shopify-insight/src/main/scala/de/kp/shopify/insight/storage/README.md

 The loader results can directly be used to visualize the geospatial purchase behavior of every individual customer on a geospatial map, or, customers can be aggregated by their countries, regions or cities.

+---

+### Customer Purchase Forecast (CPF)

+##### How it works

+The *enrich* subsystem evaluates the customer purchase process model for every single customer and determines the most likely next purchase amounts and times, n steps ahead.
+It also specifies the most probable next recency & monetary states segments the customer can be assigned to.

+The enricher stores the purchase forecast data as a Parquet file on the file system and enables other applications to leverage the data.

+The *loader* subsystem extracts the Parquet file, transforms the content into JSON documents and indexes these documents in an Elasticsearch index.

+The result is a time series of purchase forecast data for every single customer.

+##### Usage

+The loader results can directly be used to visualize the purchase forecast data of every individual customer, or, customers can be aggregated e.g. by their next most probable purchase times to feed targeting campaigns.

+---

+### Customer Segment Profile (RFM)

+---

+### Purchase Overview Metric (POM)

+---

+### Purchase Frequency Profile (PPF)

+---

+### Product Relation Model (PRM)